What’s In the Bag Game

 What’s in the Bag is a simple game which can be adjusted for any meeting theme.
 Substitute different words spelled out on the bags.
 For example, use “SPACE” for a spaced-themed meeting or “RAINDROP” for a weather themed meeting.
 You could also try to have the items in the bag match the theme.

 Use this game as an activity at a den meeting.
 Since most ages will be able to understand the concept, it could also be used at a pack meeting.
 It would make a nice gathering activity or something fun to do at the end of a meeting.

 - One card or sheet of paper for each scout

-- On eight paper bags, print one letter of the words BOYS LIFE.
+- On the paper bags, print one letter of the words BE PREPARED.
 (Or use a different word or phrase and adjust the number of bags.

 - In each bag, place an object which begins with the letter written on the bag.

 - Seal the bags with tape or staples.

 - Line up the bags on a table so they spell out the word or phrase written on the bag.

 - Give each scout a card or sheet of paper and a pencil.